 Individual and Group Volunteering

-- Individuals and groups are required to schedule volunteer shifts in advance.
+- All individuals and groups are required to schedule volunteer shifts in advance.
 To ensure proper social distancing, walk-in volunteer opportunities are currently unavailable.

 - Individuals will have the opportunity to partner with others during their shift (in groups up to 4) or to work alone.
 Please let Manna staff members know your preference and your comfort level working with others.

-- Each pantry date requires one volunteer for client registration, one for setup, and one for general assistance.
+- Each pantry date requires one volunteer for client registration, parking lot assistants, client shoppers, and food counter assistants.

-- All are required to complete a COVID-19 screening form, which includes a temperature check.
+- Upon entering the building all are required to complete a COVID-19 screening form, which includes a temperature check.
 Anyone who exhibits a temperature over 100 degrees or any other symptoms of COVID-19 (or who has been in close contact with someone who tested positive for COVID-19) will be politely asked to leave and encouraged to seek guidance from a healthcare professional.